 Cultivars differ in susceptibility to both phases of mummyberry infection: shoot blight and fruit infection.
 Those that are most resistant to the shoot blighting phase of the disease include Bluejay, Darrow, Duke, Elliot, and Toro.
 Cultivars that appear to be the most susceptible are Bluegold, Blueray, Coville, Legacy, Northblue, Northsky, Patriot, and Sierra.
 Cultivars that are consistently resistant to the fruit infection phase include Northsky, Reka, Northblue, Bluegold, Bluejay, Weymouth, and Patriot.
 Those that are highly susceptible include Berkley, Herbert, Lateblue, Bluehaven, Elliot and Elizabeth and Blueray.
 Resistance to fruit infection appears to be unrelated to resistance to shoot blight, and weather factors can also affect cultivar response to the disease.

 Several fungicides are labeled for use against this disease.
 Labeled materials and state registrations change annually.
-Check with your Extension Specialist for current recommendations in your state.
+See pest management schedule for recommended materials and timing.

 Botrytis Blight/Gray Mold (Botrytis cinerea): As with other small fruits, Botrytis primarily affects blossoms and ripening fruit, although under certain circumstances the fungus can cause shoot blight as well.
 Infection occurs largely during bloom on flowers.
 The fungus survives the winter on dead twigs and on crop debris, and outside the field on other plants.
 It is present every year, but only causes severe damage during cool, wet periods lasting several days.
 The most critical period for infection is during bloom.
 Disease is most severe where excessive nitrogen has been used, where air circulation is poor, or where frost has injured blossoms.
 Rotted berries typically have a gray cast of the mycelium and spore-bearing structures present which gives the disease its name.
 Stem symptoms are hard to distinguish from those caused by Phomopsis, and the fungus usually must be isolated from the infected tissue in a diagnostic laboratory.
 Varieties possessing tight fruit clusters (for example, Weymouth, Blueray and Rancocas) are particularly susceptible to Botrytis.